The Maternity Engagement Team is working to ensure that multiple pregnancies receive the correct level of care in hospital.

-Initially funded by the Department of Health, the Maternity Engagement Project is now one of our priorities and Twins Trust is committed to continuing the work as part of our ongoing focus on quality improvement for maternity units.
+Initially funded by the Department of Health, the Maternity Engagement Programme is now one of Twins Trust’s priorities and it is committed to continuing the work as part of its ongoing focus on quality improvement for maternity units.

-The aim is to ensure that women receive the right level of care for their type of pregnancy in line with national guidance from NICE as evidence suggests that following the guidelines saves lives whilst promoting good, safe quality care for all.
+The overall aim is to ensure that women receive the right level of care for their type of pregnancy in line with national guidance as evidence suggests that following the guidelines saves lives whilst promoting good, safe quality care for all.

-To help make sure the correct care is given at the correct time during pregnancy, we created a multiple specific care pathway which details what should be happening throughout your pregnancy You can print this out and take it to your appointments.
+To help make sure the correct care is given at the correct time during pregnancy, the Engagement Team created a multiple specific care pathway which details what should be happening when throughout your pregnancy which you can print out and take to your appointments.

-We would encourage you to tell your maternity unit about Twins Trust and the work we are doing.
-We would be happy to help them to improve the care they can offer.
+We would encourage you to tell your unit about Twins Trust and the work we are doing and we would be happy to help them to improve the care they can offer.